im-ahsanbilal/software-blueprint-ai/README.md

-# software-blueprint-ai — AI Software Architecture Assistant
+# Software-blueprint-ai — AI Software Architecture Assistant

 An AI-powered multi-agent system that generates complete software architecture blueprints from a single project title.
 Built with Python, Flask, and Google Gemini API.